 Keep in mind, we’re saying good living, not great living.

-If you wish to make a great living though, you can launch your own business as an electrician, but it can be tough.
+But if you wish to make a great living, you can launch your own business as a contractor electrician.

 Do You Want Job Security and Career Growth?

 According to the Bureau of Labor Statistics, the employment rate will rise by 7% from 2021 to 2031.